Vishusharma296/Measurement_Systems/Project_library/P1_Measurement_System/Project1_roadmap.md

 Tasks to achieve:

+# Project 1: Wireless Sensor Data Measurement and Visualization System

-# Project 1) Create a measurement system with RP picoW board, RP400, BMP280 sensor and other hardware
+Project Goal: To build a measurement system with RP picoW board, RP400, BMP280 sensor and other hardware

-  Features:
+  #### Features:

   - Wirelessly transmit the sensor data to RP400 1) Using MQTT , 2) Using HTTP
   - Log the data in CSV files 1) - Using node red, 2) - Using python scripts